 - A: Dry eye is a chronic condition, so there's is no cure for it.
 However, many treatment methods can help you manage this condition for long-term relief.
 If you have dry eye syndrome, we invite you to contact us to discover the best treatment for your needs.

-The Dry Eye Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland and St. Catharine, all throughout Ontario.
+The Dry Eye Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland and St. Catharines, all throughout Ontario.